 If you stare at the center of this pattern designed by Ramiro Chavez Tovar, you should see a series of nonexistent black radial lines coming from the center of the image to the outer edge.
 Some people have also reported seeing colors and peripheral rotation.

 This is an excellent example of the way in which our eyes deceive us.
 In the street view shown below, the line AB looks to be much longer than line CD.
 If you measure them, however, you will find that they are exactly the same length.

-Are the horizontal lines on the following figure parallel?
-They are indeed parallel but appear to run at angles.
+Are the horizontal lines on the following figure parallel or do they seem to be skewed?
+They are indeed parallel but appear to run at angles because of the staggered black and white boxes.
 This illusion is commonly known as the cafe wall illusion.